The Student Success Center provides a central location to receive academic guidance, information and bachelor’s degree advising/planning.

 - Options to complete any gaps in general education requirements

-- How the Curriculum Adjustment process works with your faculty advisor for upper-level 300 and 400 credits your think should fill a major requirement that is not automatic as shown on the Link to Athens State Transfer Course Equivalency Guide.
+- How the Curriculum Adjustment process works for transfer classes that may be applicable to the general education or major requirements that transferred as “general electives” rather than a specific degree requirement as shown on the Link to Athens State Transfer Course Equivalency Guide.

 - Navigating and using Degree Works to select classes for registration and how-to register